 - If you have access to tampons, hold on to them.
 A tampon can be used to filter water, start a fire, or bandage a wound.

-- Dress in several loose fitting layers.
+- Dress in several loose-fitting layers.
 Winter clothes keep you warm by trapping air near your body.
 Your body heat then warms that air.
-If your clothes are tight fitting, it does not work nearly as well.
-Also avoid sweating if possible.
-Sweat has a chemical that draws warmth out of your skin.
+If your clothes are tight-fitting, it does not work nearly as well.
+Also, avoid sweating if possible.
+Sweat has a chemical that draws the warmth out of your skin.
 Be prepared to shed layers as it warms up.